 However, during bacterial infection, antibiotics work to kill and inhibit it until the immune system of the body can fight it off.
 Painkillers reduce the symptoms of an infection so it is felt less until the body can rid itself of the infection.
 However, painkillers do not prevent a disease from developing.

 Painkillers and antibiotics, although via distinct mechanisms, help a person feel better during an illness and recover from that infection.

+So what are the differences between antibiotic and painkillers?
 Painkillers or analgesics soothe the patient and provide pain relief, while antibiotics treat the patient by eradicating or inhibiting the microbes that cause infection.
 Different drug classes may be utilized concurrently in specific situations and depending on the situation.
 Considering the potential for drug-drug interactions regarding antibiotics and painkillers, they may be administered together.